 Forward of the lounge, the pilothouse provides a raised shaped settee to port, well suited for crew or guests to help the captain keep any eye out forward, and for lunch for the off-watch.

-, a single mechanical (electric optional) Stidd seat with armrest operating controls, provides clean operational access to all engine controls, autopilot and navigational displays.
+At the helm, a single mechanical (electric optional) Stidd seat with armrest operating controls, provides clean operational access to all engine controls, autopilot and navigational displays.
 The space is appointed with wood decks and bulkheads, giving a traditional nautical feel.Each of the five panes of the forward windshield are equipped with individual wiper-washers and the sight line over the bow is unobstructed.
 To starboard is a navigation station and the ship’s office space with file drawers, book cases, ship's phone and outlets for a computer and fax machine along with all of the ship's alarm panels for fire, smoke, bilge and tank levels.

 Pilothouse and helm electronics include:

 A staircase, just forward of the day head on the main deck, leads down to the accommodations passage which accesses the staterooms.
 All the way forward is the laundry, freezer and hotel service room.
 The accommodation level consists of four guest cabins, two double and two twin, all with en-suite heads, all with large portholes.
 There is a refrigerator under the counter in the passageway, allowing guests the availability of refreshments at night.